griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 ![Example 5](Images/IGV/example5.png)

 **Notes:**
 * Mapping quality plunges in all reads (white instead of grey).
-Once we load repeat elements, we see that
-* There are two LINE elements that cause this.
+Once we load repeat elements, we see that there are two LINE elements that cause this.

 ## Homozygous deletion